 While it’s certainly in a quieter part of town, it’s still only a short ride away from the capital’s major attractions.
 The decidedly boutique hotel, which pitches itself as gay-friendly, has just 19 rooms set in two conjoined, modernist, three-storey buildings built around a hook-shaped pool.
 The look and feel is hip and urban, with plenty of smoothly polished concrete and graphic lines neatly offset by splashes of vivid colour.
 The contemporary artworks by Christian Develter and Yue Minjun are worthy of further exploration and add a wonderful edge of quirk.

 The equally stylish rooms are spacious, with plenty of storage space, separate rainfall showers and toilet, and a discrete wash area to the side.
 The wide, comfortable beds are really tough to leave.
 You can choose from a pool or garden view, or the large rooftop penthouse complete with rooftop bath overlooking the neighbourhood.
-The staff here were fabulous when we stayed with them in September 2015; fun, friendly, efficient and very helpful, all the way down to the parking guy who had a smile you could bottle.
+The staff here were fabulous when we stayed with them; fun, friendly, efficient and very helpful, all the way down to the parking guy who had a smile you could bottle.